-Given the nature of the Scheme's primary assets (land, trees and carbon units) and its unlisted ownership structure, the Scheme has a long-term investment horizon.
-It is planned to wind up the Scheme in the year 2051.
+Given the nature of the Scheme's Primary Assets (land and trees), the Scheme has a long-term investment horizon.
+It is planned to wind up the Scheme in the year 2054.

 FEL has inhouse expertise in forestry valuation and financial modelling to develop and amend the investment strategy.
 The investment strategy will be based on achieving the highest possible return for Investors with an acceptable level of risk.
 The investment's actual performance will be regularly measured against this strategy in the Annual Report of the Scheme.